SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/07-Lab-Books.md

 [slide hideTitle]

-# Add Tags for Each Book
+# Problem with Solution: Add Tags for Each Book

 You should be able to **add, edit and delete** tags for every book.